oraziorillo/gaia_agent/README.md

 ## 🎯 Project Purpose

 This project implements an AI agent that can answer questions using multiple tools and capabilities.
-The Gaia Agent is built with a ReAct (Reasoning and Acting) architecture that leverages OpenAI's API to process questions and utilize various tools including:
+The Gaia Agent is built with a ReAct (Reasoning and Acting) architecture that leverages OpenAI's API to process questions and utilizes various tools including:

 - **Web Search**: Real-time information retrieval from the web
 - **Wikipedia Integration**: Access to Wikipedia pages and content
 - **Calculator**: Mathematical expression evaluation
 - **YouTube Video Analysis**: Content analysis of YouTube videos using Google's Gemini API
+- **Code Interpreter**: Write and run python code

 The system is designed to provide accurate, well-reasoned answers by combining multiple information sources and tools in an intelligent manner.